AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 **NOTE:** `uniqueValueInfos.value` is a single string regardless of the number or type of fields used.
 If more than 1 field is used, then `fieldDelimiter` is required and must be included in the `uniqueValueInfos.value` string to separate the values.
-There must be same number of values as there are fields defined.
+There must be same number of values in the `uniqueValueInfos.value` string as there are fields defined.

 ### Class Breaks Renderer:
 Similarly, the minimal valid (although useless) class breaks renderer is:
 ```
 {
   "type": "classBreaks"
 }